 A major dock renovation, spearheaded by PC Steve Webb, added 30 ft. to the upstream dock, along with new decking and lights.
 Club and Member-owned Jet Ski docks now line the downstream dock, while the board boat docks line the shore between the upstream dock and the boat launch and are used by NSC’s junior sailors.

 On March 20, 2021, the first day of Spring, a fire ravaged the NSC Clubhouse.
 We lost everything – the entire building and all of its contents, but the most terrible loss is the 87 years of history – the trophies, the wall plaques and all the content that those richly engraved items contained.
 The Past Commodore photos – mounted in year order, along the east and southerly walls of the clubhouse - perished.
 These are truly the irreplaceable items.
 Fortunately, we were able to retrieve the charred Commodore’s Punch Bowl out of the ruins.
 We did get in a 2021 Chili Cook Off before the fire and the Chili Cook Off trophy was off premises, being engraved with the new winner, so that survived the fire as well.
 Luckily, the BOD purchased a fireproof safe in the 2000’s and as a result, we were able to salvage most of our real property documentation from that safe which was in the basement office.
 While we lost all the pool filtration equipment, the pool itself survived with only a singed cover.
 Otherwise deemed a total loss, the remaining clubhouse structure and its ruined contents was demolished days later.

-NSC has begun to rebuild and hopes to have a new clubhouse opened in 2022.
-Because we have lost so much history, we now value the importance of safekeeping what we know about our club’s history This document was created by founding members PC Jim Holler and PC Frank White, and has just been updated this year, in 2022.
+Because we have lost so much history, we now value the importance of safekeeping what we know about our club’s history This document was created by founding members PC Jim Holler and PC Frank White, and has just been updated in 2022.